 Southwest Wisconsin: near Barneveld in Iowa County - about 30 miles from Madison

 The primitive, unmarked trail traverses steep terrain.

 Once common throughout southern Wisconsin, prairies are very rare today.
 The Conservancy is working to conserve and restore some of the few remaining remnants.

+The Conservancy purchased its first 79 acres at Barneveld Prairie in 1997 from Harold Thomas.
 In October 2002, the Conservancy bought an additional 892 acres at Barneveld Prairie from Dr. Richard and Margaret Botham.
 Located in the Town of Brigham, the property contains a diverse mix of prairie remnants, prairie pastures*, CRP lands, oak savanna, alfalfa fields, wetlands, row crop fields, and wooded draws.
 It provides important habitat for grassland birds like meadowlarks, bobolinks, vesper and grasshopper sparrows, dickcissels, and upland sandpipers, whose populations are declining worldwide.
 Loss of suitable habitat and the fragmentation of surviving grasslands are two of the major reasons for these declines.
 This parcel of land has been named the Muehllehner Addition to Barneveld Prairie in honor of Ursula and Gerd Muehllehner who made a generous donation to cover almost half of the acquisition cost.

 Like much of the remaining prairie remnants, the absence of fire at Barneveld has allowed non-native plants and native shrubs to overtake native grasses and flowers.
 Conservancy volunteers are helping restore the prairie by:

 - removing buckthorn, honeysuckle, prickly ash, and other invading trees and shrubs;

 - collecting the seeds of native wildflowers for use in future prairie plantings.